Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes, the only license we cannot accept credit cards for is a dog or cat license because they are under a trust account.

 Weekends open to members at 11:00 AM to 7:00 PM; water closes at 6:45 PM.

 Monday to Thursday: Senior Swim 11:30 AM to 12:00 PM, open to all members 12:00 PM to 7:00 PM; water closes at 6:45 PM.

 Fridays: open to members 12:00 PM to 7:00 PM; water closes at 6:45 PM.

 Concession Stand Hours:

 12:00 PM to 6:30 PM; Grill (hot food) closes at 6:00 PM.

 Yes we have a kiddie pool for children 4 years and under and an intermediate pool for children older than 4.

-No you do not have to be a resident of Paramus, but will be charged a different rate for non-residents.
+No you do not have to be a resident of Paramus to join as a member, but will be charged a different rate for non-residents.